Aarya718/Cognifyz-Technologies-/README.md

 Postion - Machine Learning Intern

-Overview of the Restaurant Recommendation System
+# TASK 1 - Restaurant Recommendation System

 This project builds a content-based restaurant recommendation system that suggests restaurants based on user preferences for cuisine type and price range.